 WHAT IS IT ABOUT AND HOW TO RECOGNIZE THEM

 FUNCTIONAL GASTROINTESTINAL DISORDERS (FGID) are a diagnostic category defined by the only presentation of some symptoms and characterized by the absence of an evident pathogenetic substrate.

-All these pathologies are characterized by abdominal pain and altered bowel functionality.
+All these pathologies are distinguish by abdominal pain and altered bowel functionality.

 Gastroesophageal reflux disease (GERD) is a chronic symptom of mucosal damage caused by stomach acid coming up from the stomach into the esophagus.
 GERD is usually caused by changes in the barrier between the stomach and the esophagus, including abnormal relaxation of the lower esophageal sphincter, which normally holds the top of the stomach closed, impaired expulsion of gastric reflux from the esophagus, or a hiatal hernia.
 These changes may be permanent or temporary.

 GERD is caused by a failure of the lower esophageal sphincter.
 In healthy patients, the “Angle of His”—the angle at which the esophagus enters the stomach—creates a valve that prevents duodenal bile, enzymes, and stomach acid from travelling back into the esophagus where they can cause burning and inflammation of sensitive esophageal tissue.

 Treatment is typically via lifestyle changes and medications.
 Surgery may be an option in those who do not improve.